-Each month a staff member will deliver a presentation in the team meeting relating to their champion role to enhance everyone's knowledge of current trends relating to the topic, and ways we can support the children.
+Each month a staff member will deliver a presentation in the team meeting from a section of the Statement of Purpose to enhance everyone's knowledge of current trends relating to the topic, and ways we can support the children.
 We sometimes link this to the current themes, patterns, and behaviours of the home.
-For example, if it has been highlighted in the manager's quality assurance that children have not been eating healthy or regularly exercising, we would ask the healthy eating champion to complete some work with the children around this matter and to discuss this in the team meeting via a presentation or group discussion.